Longchenpa’s Treasury of Words & Meanings

 Prerequisites

-This program is open to the public, all are welcoming, but ngondro is traditional pre-requisite for Dzogchen practice and is thus recommended for continuing on with the practice after the retreat.
+These programs are open to the public, all are welcome, however Ngondro Training is traditional pre-requisite for Dzogchen practice and is thus recommended for continuing on with the practice after the retreat.

 Tuition

-Financial Aid Considerations All course costs are set at a minimum fee already, with financial aid built into all tuition rates.
+Financial Aid Considerations All course costs are set at a minimum fee already.
 Because we are a non-profit organization, the costs of all activities and overhead of our organization must be covered by the participants of the courses or donations and all courses are offered at below cost.
-For those who are experiencing genuine financial hardship and wish to enroll in the course, Scholarship applications are available.
+For those who are experiencing genuine financial hardship and wish to enroll in the course, General and POC Scholarship applications are available.
 Applications must be received in advance.
 Programs are always free for monastics.